tsettle/ROS-Adv-BW-Management/README.md

 There's a lot to digest.
 I'm not covering things like setting up the DHCP server or address lists.
 Truth be told, those are pretty basic items, but here's a few images that might help.

+As you can see, the queues all consume bandwidth from the parent.
+I highly suggest running a bandwidth test to determine the true capcity of your link, then setting the parent quuee to about 95% of the actual capcity.

 ![queues](images/queue-simple.png)

+Here are the mangle rules.
+Nothing special, but added a couple comments.

 ![mangle](images/firewall-mangle.png)

+Here's a DHCP lease with an address list set to 25M

 ![dhcp](images/dhcp-lease.png)

+Here's the same lease after the customer has been disconnected.

 ![dhcp-disco](images/dhcp-lease-disco.png)